 postgres image, each taking a considerable amount of space.
 You can remove the Docker image by running the following command:

 From my experience, images usually take most of the disk space.
-However, if you’d like to do a more global cleanup including Docker containers, networks, and cache, use this command:
+However, if you’d like to do a more global cleanup including Docker containers, networks, volumes, and cache, use this command:

 The total cleanup works for me because all my local Docker projects can be easily recreated using seed data.
 Make sure to double-check if you don’t have data that will be difficult to recover before removing a container or a volume.